 Why care about usability metrics?

 Well, if this is the first time you run user tests, you should stick to qualitative tests, of course.
 The foremost is to get to know the users well.
-However, when a company gets serious about user research, quantitative data comes to play.
+However, when a company gets serious about user research, quantitative data comes into play.

-What is the difference between qualitative and quantitative tests then?
-The first one gives us valuable insights like “users find the navigation of the website confusing”, and the second gives data in precise numbers, like “our redesign makes users do their tasks 61,5% faster than the old design”.
+What is the difference between qualitative and quantitative tests, then?
+The first one gives us valuable insights like "users find the navigation of the website confusing," and the second gives data in precise numbers, like "our redesign makes users do their tasks 61,5% faster than the old design".

 The latter insight does not tell you what exactly makes a new design work faster than the old one and doesn’t tell you how it can be further improved.
 However, when you have to justify redesign to the CEO, solid data would look more convincing than excerpts from user interviews.

 With the urge to make the changes slightly more visible, designers sometimes are tempted to make small but noticeable adjustments like switching colors, replacing buttons, and so on.
 These are the things that annoy users so much every time their favorite app changes.
 This is what happened to Twitter, by the way.
-We wrote about the scandal around Twitter redesign recently.
+We wrote about the scandal around the Twitter redesign recently.

 How do metrics help with it?
-When designers know that their objective is to improve the metrics, they won’t be just changing visuals and reshaping logos to make the results of their work more “noticeable”.
+When designers know that their objective is to improve the metrics, they won't be just changing visuals and reshaping logos to make the results of their work more "noticeable."
 Their management knows the KPIs and can easily see the impact.

 All in all, tracking usability metrics is a sign of a company with a certain level of UX maturity.
 Once you decide to invest in that, you’ll find out that usability metrics can be as valuable as CAC, MRR, AARRR, and others.